dohyung97022/awsGuide/README.md

   * ### Read Replicas
     * Run multiple copies of database
-    * Synced to main database
+    * Asynchronous to main database
     * Read only
     * Intended to spread workloads of primary database
-    * Must have automatic backups enabled to use
+    * Must have automatic backups enabled to user
     * Up to 5 read replicas
     * Can be multi AZ / Cross region
     * Can have replica of replica